Unity-Technologies/multiplayer-community-contributions/README.md

-The MLAPI Community Contributions repository contains extensions to [MLAPI](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi) provided by the community.
+The Multiplayer Community Contributions repository contains extensions provided by the community for Unity Multiplayer Networking products.

 ### How to use